General Induction Information & Support

 If you would like to be a Leader, please contact us – we look forward to welcoming you to the PALS Team!

 Once the timetable has been published, you will be able to access your personalised timetable via the Student Portal and via the MyQMU app which will display up-to-date time and room information.
 Please note you will need to complete online matriculation in order to view your timetable.
 Information on matriculation will be emailed to you in August.
-More general Module and Group timetables will be available via the website.
+More general Module and Group timetables will be available on our timetables page.

 Information Services, Hub & QMU Email Accounts